-Under the Vifo Act, both the investor and the target company are responsible for the notification of the transaction.
+Under the ISB, both the investor and the target company are responsible for the notification of the transaction.
 The investor, however, cannot be held responsible for a failure to notify the transaction where it could not have known that a notification was required (for example, as a result of confidentiality constraints on the target company).
 In such cases, only the target company is responsible for the notification of the transaction.

-3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance (e.g. whether a mandatory notification is required, or whether the authority would object to the transaction)?
+3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance as to whether the authorities would object to the transaction?

-Informal guidance is not explicitly provided for under the Gas Act, Electricity Act and Telecommunications Act; however, Dutch authorities are usually willing to speak with companies informally.
-It is possible to discuss a case, regardless of the general or sector-specific regime, in advance with the BTI on an informal basis.
+Informal guidance is not explicitly provided for under the Gas Act, Electricity Act and Telecommunications Act, but Dutch authorities are usually willing to speak with companies informally.
+It is possible to discuss a case, regardless of the general or sector-specific regime, in advance with the Dutch Investment Review Agency (Bureau Toetsing Investeringen, the "BTF") on an informal basis.
 It is not expected that the authorities will provide their objections to any transaction upfront.

-Under the Vifo Act, the BTI will provide further guidance on the scope of the Vifo Act as soon as possible.
-Where appropriate, information on the scope of the Vifo Act will be provided in a manual.
-As explained in question 2.1, the BTI has so far published three such guidance documents.
-3.7 What type of information do parties to a transaction have to provide as part of their notification?
+Under the ISB, the BTI will provide further guidance on the scope of the ISB as soon as possible.
+Where appropriate, information on the scope of the ISB will be provided in a manual.

+3.7 What type of information do parties to a transaction have to provide as part of their filing?

-According to the Regulation for notification of changes of control of the Electricity Act 1998 and the Gas Act, a notification must contain information covering:
+According to the Regulation for notification of changes of

+control of the Electricity Act 1998 and the Gas Act, a notification must contain information covering: